shawn111/bootc.containerfiles/README.md

 Oct 08 21:47:13 fedora systemd[1]: systemd-sysusers.service: Failed with result 'exit-code'.
 Oct 08 21:47:13 fedora systemd[1]: Failed to start systemd-sysusers.service - Create System Users.
 ```
+remove "brlapi" in /etc/gshadow to solve it

+## Need study
+- brltty - BRLTTY is a background process (daemon) providing access to the Linux/Unix console (when in text mode) for a blind person using a refreshable braille display.